pietrasFilip/cars-01-proj/README.md

 - SecurityRouting,
 - UserRouting.

-Endpoints of each routing are described as comment inside `routing` directory.
+Endpoints of each routing are described as comment inside [routing](api/src/main/java/com/app/web/routing).

 Thanks to Spring framework there is `AppConfig` class which initializes all necessary objects for application to work correctly.